Cultivate An Exceptional Life Despite

 What is the Access Pass?

-The Access Pass is a free lifetime pass, available to U.S. citizens or permanent residents who have a permanent disability.
-It opens the doors to all national parks and federal lands that charge an entrance fee, including treasured places like the Grand Canyon, Yellowstone, Yosemite, and the Great Smoky Mountains.
+The Access Pass is a free lifetime pass available to U.S. citizens or permanent residents with a permanent disability.
+It covers entrance fees at all national parks and federal lands, including treasures like Yellowstone, Yosemite, the Grand Canyon, and the Smokies.
+And it usually applies to everyone in the car.
+Bonus!

 How to Get an Access Pass